w3c/wai-course-list/content/submit-a-resource.md

   <fieldset id="offer-accessibility-support">
     <legend><h3>Accessibility support</h3></legend>
-    <p class="expl">Indicate what relevant accessibility support is provided (see guidance on <a href="https://www.w3.org/WAI/teach-advocate/accessible-presentations/">How to Make Your Presentations Accessible to All</a>).
+    <p class="expl">If applicable, indicate what accessibility support is provided (see guidance on <a href="https://www.w3.org/WAI/teach-advocate/accessible-presentations/">How to Make Your Presentations Accessible to All</a>).
 Include details in the text box.</p>
     {% include accessibility-support.liquid %}
   </fieldset>